Table of Contents

 Another element of stock consignment is getting the product to the customer, safely and efficiently.
 Along with handling inventory and warehouse management, ShipBob can also connect retailers with cost-efficient, last-mile couriers.
 This means customers will receive their goods safely and in a timely manner, building a positive reputation for your brand.

 Overall, consignment inventory can be a great way for smaller businesses or vendors to test out products before making a full commitment.
 When implemented in the right settings, it can have benefits for retailers, vendors, and customers.
 However, it’s important to carefully weigh the pros and cons of this strategy before proceeding.

-If you choose to move forward, make sure to set the right expectations and agreements with consignors and consignees so that both parties can benefit from the collaboration.
-Then, utilize a 3PL like ShipBob to ensure that your customers receive their goods quickly and safely.
+If you choose to move forward, make sure to set the right expectations and agreements with consignors and consignees so that both parties can benefit from the collabouration.
+Then, utilise a 3PL like ShipBob to ensure that your customers receive their goods quickly and safely.

 Get started with ShipBob

-Ready to partner with a tech-enabled fulfillment partner to ship your consignment inventory?
+Ready to partner with a tech-enabled fulfilment partner to ship your consignment inventory?
 Request a quote to connect with the ShipBob team and get started.